CrowdStrike/logscale-community-content/Log-Sources/CrowdStrike/FLTR/crowdstrike-fltr-run/src/README.md

 # Install

-This is meant to be installed in a **view** of the FLTR data, *not* the repo.
+The `crowdstrike/fltr-run` package is meant to be installed in a **view** of the FLTR repo, not the repo itself.

-Two scheduled queries are installed that will generate `fltr_aidmaster.csv` files every 3 hours.
-You will receive a query error about the file not being found prior to the initial generation.
+This package will generate an `fdr_aidmaster.csv` mapping file every 3 hours.
+You may receive a query error about the file not being found prior to the initial generation.
 To force the generation of this file before the 3 hour window:

-- Go to both *Alerts -> Scheduled Searches -> FLTR aidmaster* scheduled searches.
+1. Go to both *Alerts -> Scheduled Searches -> FLTR aidmaster Generation* scheduled search.
-- Change the *Search schedule* to `* * * * *` and click *Save scheduled search*.
+2. Change the *Search schedule* to `* * * * *` and click *Save scheduled search*.
-- Wait approximately 1-2 minutes.
+3. Wait approximately 1-2 minutes.
-- Click on *Alerts -> Scheduled Searches*.
-This should now show a *Last Triggered* time for *Falcon Data aidmaster Scheduled Search*.
+4. Click on *Alerts -> Scheduled Searches*.
+This should now show a *Last Triggered* time for the *FLTR aidmaster Generation* scheduled search.
 This means the file has been generated.

 **Do not skip these next steps**.

 Revert the settings after the file has been generated:

-- Go back to both *FLTR aidmaster* scheduled searches in *Alerts -> Scheduled Searches*.
+1. Go back to the *FLTR aidmaster Generation* scheduled search in *Alerts -> Scheduled Searches*.
-- Change the *Search schedule* back to the original value of `H */3 * * *`.
+2. Change the *Search schedule* back to the original value of `H */3 * * *`.
-- Click *Save scheduled search*.
+3. Click *Save scheduled search*.

 # Changelog

-- 1.2.0
+`1.3.0`:

 - Initial public release.

 # Package Contents

 ## Queries

 The included queries are designed to act as user functions for commonly used queries.
+These are used extensively in the `crowdstrike/fltr-core` package.

 ## Scheduled Searches